Carl Rogers' 19 Propositions

 - I may find the experience threatening if it is inconsistent with how I see myself in the world.
 The more experiences I find threatening, the more rigid my sense of self becomes, and the more tightly I cling to my viewpoint.

 - If I feel accepted and understood, I may be able to look at experiences I had previously denied.
 When there is this lack of threat, I can begin to make sense of myself.
 In this way, I am healing myself.
+(In this statement Rogers was referring to when a client experiences the core conditions in therapy.)

 - When I am able to hold in awareness and integrate all my actual embodied experiencing, I am inevitably more understanding and tolerant of others, and more able to understand the value of others and to accept them as separate beings.